-Police seize Nyantakyi’s mobile phones, laptops
+Police Seize Nyantakyi’s Mobile Phones, Laptops

 The FA is currently without a vice president who would have acted in Nyantakyi's stead after the then vice president George Afriyie was sacked in April 2018.

-An Exco meeting is expected to elect from amongstit a leader to steer the affairs of the association while Nyantakyi focuses on his legal battles.
+An Exco meeting is expected to elect from amongst a leader to steer the affairs of the association while Nyantakyi focuses on his legal battles.

 Head of juvenile football at the GFA, lawyer Kweku Eyiah is rumoured to be the favourite to stand in for the time being.